-Definition: A reduction in the recoverable amount of a fixed asset or goodwill below its carrying amount.
+An impairment is a reduction in the recoverable amount of a fixed asset or goodwill below its book value

 The value of fixed assets such as buildings, land, machinery, and equipment can be susceptible to impairment.
 The decline in their value could be due to any number of factors, such as wear and tear, poor management, new competition, technological innovations, etc.

 An asset can become less valuable because of use, as is often the case with assets like machinery for instance, or an asset simply depreciates in value over time.
 This depreciation is commonly distributed over the asset's entire lifetime.